dominodatalab/domino-data/docs/source/index.rst

 In Domino 5.1, this new data access method is supported for Snowflake, Redshift, PostgreSQL, MySQL, and SQL Server and S3, with additional data sources planned for future releases.

+In Domino 5.1, new data source support will be added for Google Cloud Storage.

 ..
 NOTE:: This is a preview feature, not officially supported.